 Contact an Attorney Immediately

-An experienced OVI attorney can review the legality of the stop itself, the administration of any field sobriety tests, the calibration records of breathalyzer equipment, and whether your constitutional rights were respected throughout the process.
-Defenses exist at every stage, from challenging probable cause to questioning the accuracy of chemical testing.
+An experienced OVI attorney can review the legality of the stop, the administration of field sobriety tests, breathalyzer calibration records, and whether your constitutional rights were respected.
+Defenses exist at every stage.
 The sooner you get legal counsel involved, the stronger your position.

 If you have been stopped or charged with OVI in Ohio, Jwayyed Law LLC is ready to review your case and help you understand your options.
-Every case is different, and early legal guidance can make a significant difference in the outcome.
+Call (614) 285-5482 or schedule a free consultation today.
+We serve all Ohio counties except Franklin County for OVI matters due to a conflict.

 This article is for informational purposes only and does not constitute legal advice.
 For legal counsel regarding your specific situation, contact Jwayyed Law, LLC.